 The cross-country comparison covers 12 dimensions:

 - Language learning and social orientation

 The NIEM methodology uses qualitative and quantitative methods.
 It basically consists of a complex system of over 160 indicators – a tool for scoring the performance of each state in the 12 dimensions of integration of BIPs, which allows objective measuring, comparing, monitoring progress, etc.

 The report methodology introduces an additional perspective for addressing integration: three stepstones with the following focus:

 The above differentiation is yet another instrument whereby, in addition to verifying the existence of certain legislation and policies, an analysis can be made of how efficient they are in terms of their application, and, respectively, in terms of specific positive outcomes for the end beneficiaries.

 The scoring by the various indicators and dimensions is based on a standardized questionnaire and evaluation by means of a scoring system.
 This approach allows maximum objectivity and a cross-country comparison based on specific, measurable data and facts.
 The maximum number of points is 100.
-In order to assess these scores, 4 broad ranges have been determined on a scale whereby the existence or absence of a legal framework, policies or practice is assessed: critically lacking (score below 25), marginally supportive (score below 50), moderately supportive (score below 75) and broadly supportive (score up to 100).

 The National Integration Evaluation Mechanism (NIEM) project has been implemented by Multi Kulti Collective and the Bulgarian Council on Refugees and Migrants in partnership with UNHCR, with co-funding from the Asylum, Migration and Integration Fund of the European Union.